tinglesoftware/dotnet-aspnetcore/src/Tingle.AspNetCore.Authorization/README.md

 ### Azure IPs

-For developers who are working with Microsoft Azure and they'd wish to whitelist all their ip addresses they can do that easily as demonstrated below:
+For developers who are working with Microsoft Azure and they'd wish to allow all their IP addresses they can do that easily as demonstrated below:

 ### Sample Usage Dependency Injection